 - For anyone that had a foreclosure or bankruptcy, the mandatory waiting period is 7 years for a conventional loan

-On August 2014, Fannie Mae has eliminated the conventional loan program after 2 year waiting period after deed in lieu of foreclosure and short sale with 20% down payment.
+In August 2014, Fannie Mae has eliminated the conventional loan program after 2-year waiting period after a deed in lieu of foreclosure and short sale with a 20% down payment.